Srujana-Gunde/Favorita_Sales_Forecasting/README.md

 MAE  :   0.29           |  MAE  :   0.28
 MSE  :   0.40           |  MSE  :   0.35
 RMSE :   0.63           |  RMSE :   0.59

+:pushpin: We can observe that MSE decreased .5 with Randomized Search CV by Hyperparameter tuning